 Forestry and value added wood are still one of the major economic sectors in Clearwater.
 Through a strong trained labour pool of forestry professionals, technicians, contract loggers, truckers and silviculture workers, forestry continues to support employment in the area.

-The number of value-added wood products manufactured in Clearwater and more specifically in Well Gray Country ranges from veneer products, flooring, tongue and groove housing products, wood crafters and more.
-There are several woodlot licences and the Wells Gray Community Forest within the District boundaries which provide for opportunities to grow value added and green energy components of forestry.
+The number of value-added wood products manufactured in Clearwater and more specifically in Well Gray Country ranges from veneer products, housing products, wood crafters and more.
+Custom cut lumber is available at various specialty mills.
+There are several woodlot licences and the Wells Gray Community Forest within and adjacent to the District boundaries which provide for opportunities to grow value added and green energy components of forestry.